The crankset is the heart of a bike’s drivetrain, and it majorly consists of chainring and crank arms.

 What is a Bike Crankset

 The crankset is a part of your bicycle that is responsible for moving it.
-Basically, it consists of crank arms and chainrings.
+It consists of crank arms and chainrings.
 In modern bikes, axles and spindles are also attached.

 There is a wide variety of gear available in modern bikes to suit different types of drives.
 This allows one to choose based on their riding needs.